fdb/slarg-website/projects/test.md

 ---
 This is the content presenting the research project.
 It is a great project!

-More info can be here such as links
+More info can be here such as links, image credits and description (?)

 <https://www.vlaanderen.be/cjm/nl/cultuur>